bushidocodes/health-tracker/README.md

 ## Project Setup

 health-tracker uses vanilla Javascript and does not currently implement a build process.
-The following external libraries are linked from [cdnjs](https://cdnjs.com/):
+The following external libraries are linked from a CDN
 * jQuery
-* Tether
 * Typeahead / Bloodhound
-* Bootstrap 4 alpha
+* Bootstrap 4
 * Underscore
 * Backbone